LeaVerou/bluesky-likes/README.md

 By default, the link’s title is "View all Bluesky likes".
 To localize this, you can wrap the element in another link, with your own title.

+### `<bluesky-likers>`

+This component is intended to be used in a way that communicates its purpose to screen readers through **context**.
+If you just display a list of avatars with no other context, sighted users would be puzzled just as much.
+You can check out the example in the beginning for one possible way to do this.

+One thing to note is that all avatars are wrapped in links that point to the user’s profile.
+To prevent these links from trapping focus for keyboard users, they all have `tabindex="-1"`, otherwise keyboard users would have to hit Tab 101 times in the worst case to escape the component, which would be _bad_.

+In the odd case where you’re using this component entirely by itself with no other link around it, you can provide content to screen readers via the default slot.
+This content will be visually hidden unless focused.

+## i18n Notes

+- Number formatting uses locale-aware formatting (via `Intl.NumberFormat`) using the element’s inherited language.
+- CSS uses logical properties where appropriate, so that the components can be used in right-to-left languages without changes
+- Any content that may need to be localized has a way to replace it (e.g. via slots)

 ## Credits